raquel22rf/ipdrive/README.md

-# InterPlanetary Drive
+# ZDrive

-IPDrive is a file storage service for users to store and share files in the decentralized internet.
+ZDrive is a file storage service for users to store and share files in the decentralized internet.
 This service comes as a replacement for centralized services such as Dropbox, Google Drive and One Drive.

 **NOTE: We are currently looking for people to contribute to this project.
 Feel free to to create a pull request!**